 Secondary English Education

-How has the METP program enhanced your college experience at Mississippi State?
-METP has given me many opportunities that I would not have had without it.
-The real-world teaching experience and the chances to learn from current educators have given me the tools to enter my own future classroom with confidence, and the friendships that I've been able to make with like-minded students are without equal.
+METP gave me many opportunities that I would not have had without it.
+The real-world teaching experience and the chances to learn from current educators gave me the tools to enter my own future classroom with confidence.
+The friendships that I was able to make with like-minded students were without equal.

 What do you want people to know about you?
 I absolutely love theatre!
 I'm a huge Broadway and musical theatre nerd.

 What were some of your on-campus involvements outside of METP?

 Sigma Phi Lambda, Famous Maroon Band, Honors College.